A Culinary school student photographs her class's spread of Latin food at Institute of Culinary Education

 Culinary Arts

 Our signature career training program teaches the practice and art of cooking through theory, technique, palate training, speed and teamwork.
-Every class covers a specific skill, beginning with basic ingredient identification.
-ICE chef-instructors will help train your senses, guiding you through a range of tastes and flavors, from herbs and condiments to vegetables and meats.
-You'll progressively develop culinary techniques such as knife skills, dry and moist heat cooking methods, sauce making, restaurant service simulations, pastry and baking, and more.
-Over the course of the program, you'll experience lessons with an average of four chef-instructors, exposing you to a variety of mentors with different perspectives and areas of expertise.
+Each of your cooking classes will cover a specific skill and build upon the class before it, beginning with basic ingredient identification.
+ICE Chef-Instructors will help train your senses, guiding you through a range of tastes and flavors, from herbs and condiments to vegetables and meats.
+They will show you how to progressively develop culinary techniques such as knife skills, dry and moist heat cooking methods, sauce-making, baking, pastry-making and more.
+In class, you can also expect to cover many different international cuisines and run restaurant service simulations, in addition to so much more.
+Throughout the program, you'll experience lessons with multiple chef-instructors, exposing you to a variety of mentors with different perspectives and areas of expertise.

 A Restaurant & Culinary Management class at ICE's Los Angeles campus